 Stavely & Area Unique Attractions

-tavely is lucky to be situated close to several recreational sites.
-Willow Creek and Pine Coulee campgrounds, operated by the Municipality of Willow Creek as municipal parks are located about 15 minutes to the west.
+Stavely is lucky to be situated close to several recreational sites.
+Willow Creek and Pine Coulee campgrounds, operated by the Stavely Elks #112 are located about 15 minutes to the west.
 These areas provide opportunities for camping, boating, wind surfing, fishing, hiking and wildlife viewing.
 Then minutes to the east we have Clear Lake Municipal Park which also provides camping facilities and is a popular water skiing area.
 Little Bow Dam is being developed to the east and will provide the same type of activities found at Pine Coulee.

 Our Golf Course is a unique 9 hole course hosting one of the few artificial grass greens golf courses in Canada.
 It is located inside the town limits just off the south entrance to Stavely and across the road east of the Auction Mart.

 Stavely annually hosts the Willow Creek Cowboy Gathering which consists of country music and cowboy poetry.

 Stavely has a wonderful museum open during the summer months.
 The museum underwent a full restoration which was completed in 2017 and hosted a Grand - Re-opening in that year.
 The museum offers hands on exhibits, tours are available upon request, or just walking around on your own is fun too.
 Several billboard size paintings have been placed on the outside of the building, each of which was hand painted by a local resident.
 For further information on hours, requesting a tour, or just general information, please click here.

 The Glen Keeley Memorial Bull Riding event, held in memory of Glen Keeley, created by his friends and family is held in early September every year.
 Proceeds from ticket sales and donations go to scholarships and a benevolent fund.
 At this bull riding even, riders and fans meeting for an evening of dust, dirt and cowboy hats.